8BitJosh/JukeBot/README.md

 flask
 wtforms

-avlib also needs to be installed on the system the bot is running on
+avlib also needs to be installed on the system the bot is running on as the bot uses avplay to play the audio

+## Runing the bot

+- make sure python 3.5+ is installed
+- make sure all the dependencies are installed
+- go to the main bot folder and run /JukeBot/JukeBot.py ( this is going to be replaced with a script to start it)
+- you can connect to the bot by typing the ip address of the computer running the bot into a web browser on another computer
+- the interface is quite simple at the moment so should be easy enough to work out
+- songs can be added through: song title, youtube/soundcloud url or youtube playlist url.
+- other websites supported by youtube-dl may work through adding urls but this is untested

 ## TODO

+This project is still in development with more features to come

+- replace the AJAX request system to retreve the playlist info with socketio so the server can push data when its ready instead of constantly polling the server
+- add playlist page so users can create playlists that are stored on the server and can be queued up. need to work out how to do this user interface wise
-- add more cases to the process function to accept and handle all types of possible user input
+- add more cases to the process function to accept and handle all types of possible user input from more sources
 - come up with a better player class, the current player is quite bodged limited in commands ( no pause/resume ) and the way some of the functions work, could use mplayer ?
--find a better way to exit without having to terminate the process
+- find a better way to exit without having to terminate the process